mristin/opinionated-commit-message/README.md

 sufficient to cover all the possible verbs.
 We therefore introduce the action input `additional-verbs` so that you can add your own verbs.

-The additional verbs are given as a comma or semicolon separated string in the workflow file.
+The additional verbs are given as a comma, semicolon or new line separated string in the workflow file.
 For example:

 ```yaml
     steps: